AdAstra-LD/DS-Pokemon-Rom-Editor/README.md

 ###Script Editor
 - Replaced "Search Flag" with "Search any command".
 - Enabled some of the quick script cmd buttons.
+- Fixed Text Search and Replace (Results can be double-clicked).

 ###Text Editor
 - Added New Movement names and changed some of the old ones.
 - Fixed export button.
 - Added option to show row numbers as hex.
-- Fixed Text Search and Replace.
+- Fixed Text Search and Replace (Results can be double-clicked).